At SafetyNet Credit we pride ourselves on being a responsible lender and money management company.

 If you apply for a SafetyNet Credit facility, you must pass credit, affordability, identification verification and anti-money laundering checks.
 These include the use of data from credit reference agencies as well as your bank account income and expenditure.

 When you first set up your SafetyNet Credit facility, you will receive a credit limit between £100 and £500.
 The size of your credit line is determined by your previous credit history, income and affordability.
 Your credit limit may change based on your repayment history and changes to your personal or financial circumstances.
 You are free to reduce your credit limit at any time on request.

 It is important that you do not take on more borrowing than you can afford.
+You are required to make at least your contractual minimum repayment for the month to prevent you going into arrears.
 Remember, if you run into difficulties with your repayments, please contact us immediately so that we can help you.
 If you are worried about your financial circumstances you should seek independent debt advice.
 A list of organisations that offer free help and guidance on money matters is available from the direct.gov.uk website.

 for up to 40 days (292% per annum, variable)

 Your repayment behaviour is shared with credit reference agencies.
 This means positive repayment behaviour may improve your credit rating.

 Please note, missed payments are also reported to the credit reference agencies and this may make it more difficult for you to obtain credit in the future.

 - A SafetyNet Credit account should not be used as a long-term credit facility

 - A SafetyNet Credit account should not be used if you lack control of your expenditure

 - A SafetyNet Credit account should not be used to purchase something non-essential